meringlab/FlashWeave.jl/README.md

 ## Installation ##

 To install Julia, please follow instructions on https://github.com/JuliaLang/julia.
 The preferred way is to obtain a binary from https://julialang.org/downloads/.
-Make sure you install Julia 1.0, the version currently supported by FlashWeave.
+Make sure you install Julia 1.0 or above, the versions currently supported by FlashWeave.

 In an interactive Julia session, you can then install FlashWeave after typing `]` via